Military Schools & Boarding Schools For Struggling Girls & Boys

 - Traditional to advanced academic program

-- A positive peer environment (bonding with other cadets and an emphasis of honour code, etc)
+- A positive peer environment (bonding with other cadets and an emphasis of honor code, etc)

 Contrary to the popular notion, such schools are not solely for troubled (or problem) teenagers -although they have history of success in terms of educating and rehabilitating troubled teens and at-risk youth – Rigid discipline, a traditional academic program and an emphasis on leadership skills, make a military education an attractive alternative for families from all walks of life.